GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

 The build result from a previous 'skaffold build --file-output' run can be used here -d, --default-repo='': Default repository value (overrides global config)
-      --docker-network='': Run verify tests in the specified docker network -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules --port-forward=off: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)
+      --docker-network='': Run verify tests in the specified docker network --env-file='': File containing env var key-value pairs that will be set in all verify container envs -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules --port-forward=off: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)